PaddlePaddle/docs/docs/install/index_en.rst

   Important updates
 ----------------------

-* Add support for python3.9, and no longer supports python2.7 and python3.5
+* Add support for python3.12, and no longer supports python3.7
-* Add support for CUDA 11.2, and no longer supports CUDA 9.0, CUDA 10.0 and CUDA 11.0
+* Add support for CUDA 12.0, and no longer supports CUDA 10.2
-* Add support for ROCm platform (2.1 Paddle's support for ROCm platform is experimental)
-* Linux system-related packages have been split into two types of packages, avx and noavx (Most machines use the avx instruction set.
-You can check whether your machine supports it through commands on the `PIP installation under Linux <pip/linux-pip.html>`_ page )
-* Add a CPU image with jupyter pre-installed.
-Jupyter service will be started after starting the image
-* Added support for Windows Visual Studio 2017 compilation, fully upgraded from VS2015 to VS2017
-* Add support for NVIDIA NGC PaddlePaddle Container

 ------------------------